 Tile layers present special challenges because of the processing power that can be taken by a single large caching job or many concurrent jobs.
 By publishing a tile layer at large scale over an indiscriminately broad area, a single untrained portal publisher could send a very large caching job to the server that would consume portal resources for a long time.

 You can potentially mitigate the effect of caching jobs by running your CachingTools service in a separate ArcGIS Server cluster from the other services.
 If this is not possible, you can lower the number of instances of the CachingTools service that are allowed to run at one time, thereby leaving CPU cycles available for other services.

 You can also limit the number of caching jobs that can run at one time by lowering the maximum number of instances allowed for the CachingControllers service.
 By default, three jobs can run simultaneously.

 See Allocation of server resources to caching for additional details on how server resources are apportioned for caching jobs.

-You can unfederate a server from the portal, allowing each to continue independent of the other.
-This process of separation requires the following steps:
+You can unfederate the server from the portal, allowing each to continue independent of the other.
+This process of separation requires several steps.

-- If the federated server you want to remove is not the hosting server and the services that were published to this federated server are no longer needed, you can log in to ArcGIS Server Manager and delete the services.
+- If the hosted services that were published by members of the portal are no longer needed, you can log in to ArcGIS Server Manager and delete them.
+Hosted services are in the Hosted folder on your server.
 If the services will still be used, skip this step.

-- If this federated server is also the hosting server and you no longer need any of the services running on the hosting server, disable the hosting server so that portal users can no longer publish to it.
+- Disable the hosting server so that portal users can no longer publish to it.